Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/add-access-controls.md

 ```

 ## Next Steps
-Follow one of the links below to run the bundle components locally, or build and publish the bundle into an Entando Application:
+Follow one of the links below to run the bundle components locally, or build and publish the bundle into an Villanova Application:

 - [Run Blueprint-generated components locally in dev mode](./run-local.md)
-- [Build and publish a project bundle](../pb/publish-project-bundle.md) to deploy your microservice and micro frontends to Entando
+- [Build and publish a project bundle](../pb/publish-project-bundle.md) to deploy your microservice and micro frontends to Villanova
 - [Iterate on your data model](./update-data-model.md) using the JHipster Domain Language (JDL)

 ## Notes

-### Local vs. Entando Application Testing
+### Local vs. Villanova Application Testing
 This tutorial leverages the `internal` client, which is configured in the microservice via the `application.yml`.
 Client roles are manually created and assigned in Keycloak.

-In Kubernetes, Entando will automatically create client roles per the bundle plugin definition (see the [plugin definition](../../../docs/curate/bundle-details.md) for more information).
+In Kubernetes, Villanova will automatically create client roles per the bundle plugin definition (see the [plugin definition](../../../docs/curate/bundle-details.md) for more information).
 These roles are created for the client specific to the microservice, e.g. `pn-YOUR-SERVICE-ID-conference-ms`.
 The client name is injected as an environment variable into the plugin container, so the annotations noted above will work in both local and Kubernetes environments.

-#### Keycloak Client Options in an Entando Application
+#### Keycloak Client Options in an Villanova Application

 In this tutorial, the MFE authorization checks explicitly note the client ID,  e.g. `internal`.
-The following options modify the checks to work in an Entando Application:
+The following options modify the checks to work in an Villanova Application:

 1) Change the `application.yml` client ID under `security.oauth2.client.registration.oidc` to match the Kubernetes client ID.